Pyloric stenosis in infants

 Treatment for pyloric stenosis involves surgery to widen the pylorus.
 The surgery is called pyloromyotomy.

-If putting the infant to sleep for surgery is not safe, a device called an endoscope with a tiny balloon at the end is used.
+If it is not safe to put the infant to sleep for surgery, an endoscope is used.
+This is a long, flexible tube with a camera and a tiny balloon at the end.
 The balloon is inflated to widen the pylorus.

 In infants who cannot have surgery, tube feeding or medicine to relax the pylorus is tried.